Allison Cratchley

-Allison Cratchley (born 29 January 1971) is an Australian actress.
+Allison Cratchley is an Australian actress.
+She is best known for television roles including Constable Emma "Woodsy" Woods on the series Water Rats, as well as playing Dr Zoe Gallagher on All Saints.

 Early life

-Cratchley was born to parents Kathryn and Noel Cratchley.
-She grew up in Manly, on Sydney's northern beaches.
-She is the oldest of three children: she has a brother and a sister.
+Cratchley was raised on Sydney's northern beaches.
+She is the oldest of three children.

 Career

 Cratchley's first notable appearances were on the TV show Neighbours.
 She was a leading lady in the Australian fast car movie In the Red alongside Damian Bradford and Terry Serio in 1999.

-From 1996 to 2001, Cratchley was a regular main cast member of the Australian series Water Rats, playing water policewoman Constable Emma Woods.
+From 1996 to 2001, Cratchley was a regular main cast member of the Australian series Water Rats.
+She played water policewoman, Constable Emma Woods.

-In 2006 Cratchley joined the cast of the television series All Saints, in the role of Dr. Zoe Gallagher, a role she played to late 2008.
-She left to pursue other opportunities.
+In 2006, Cratchley joined the cast of the television series All Saints, in the role of Dr. Zoe Gallagher, a role she played to late 2008.

-In 2009 she appeared in a small role on the television series Packed to the Rafters.
-She also played the role of an experienced diver in the James Cameron 2011 Australian 3D movie Sanctum.
+Three years later, she appeared in a small role on the television series Packed to the Rafters.
+She also played the role of a diver, Judes, in the James Cameron 2011 Australian 3D movie, Sanctum.

 In 2012, Cratchley appeared as Melissa Gregg on the TV series Home and Away, a role she played for several episodes.

-Personal life

-She is married to Paul Williams.
-Together they have a daughter and a son.